Claudio Morresi

-Claudio Alberto Morresi (born 30 April 1962 in Buenos Aires) is an Argentine former footballer and politician.
-He has served as Sports Secretary of Argentina, and currently serves as a member of the Buenos Aires City Legislature.
+Claudio Alberto Morresi (born 30 April 1962) is an Argentine former footballer and politician.
+He has served as Sports Secretary of Argentina, and serves as a member of the Buenos Aires City Legislature.
 He is a member of the Kolina party.

 Career

 Born in Buenos Aires, Morresi formed with Enzo Francescoli one of the best striking partnerships in soccer at the River Plate football club in the early 1980s.

 Morresi played for Argentina at the 1981 FIFA World Youth Championship finals in Australia.